npinochet/castle/GDD.md

         * Caveats: **Don't make health sponge enemies**.
 Make them hit harder if I must do.
     * Can also punish the player for dying, with lost progress or other mechanics.
 * Have a semi-maze like map, where you have to be aware of your surrounding to navigate it.
+* To a lesser extent have, have a great emphasis on enemy AI, this will add complexity to decision making and difficulty.
 * **Do not make a CastleVania: No item gates, minimal backtracking**.

 ### Main game mechanics